elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 [interpretation of values/ plot grids/ number of cells]

+#### Prediction time
+The c-social-soft and c-spatial-soft models that compute only one time the attention vector, lead to a division of the  prediction time by the model of 7 and 9 respectively.
 ### Discussion

+We showed that computing only once the attention vector didn't worsen the prediction quality given every metrics and lead to a huge reduction in prediction time.
+Especially both social models exhibited same level performances regarding the near-collision percentage metric.
+Therefore, computing the attention vector for every timestep was redundant.

+The spatial metric didn't show any improvement in performance due to using spatial attention.
+Since no other metric showed the opposite, the problem probably comes from the model.
+Either a mistake in implementation or a flaw in the model might be the reason for this.

+The additional metrics allowed for a richer evaluation especially for the social models.

+The limits of this work are the following:
+* Differences in agent types were ignored.
+* Dataset was taken on a campus where agent motion might be less constraint by its environment than in a traffic situation.
+Therefore, interactions might be harder to modelize in this data distribution.
+* Tackling and evaluating the problem as a regression is problematic since trajectory prediction is a multimodal problem.
+Using GANs is a first step toward adressing this limit but it's not conclusive yet since the evaluation is still made using positionnal metrics.
+* The study lacks qualitative and quantitative study of attention weights in diverse situation that could help building an intuition of what is going on with the network.
+* It might be the case that attention mechanisms in this problem doesn't work as yet interpreted and a further examination should be conducted.

 # What's next ?
+We'll be working on an article evaluating qualitatively and quantitatively whether attention mechanisms help for social interactions modelisation or not.
 # Annexes
 ## Code structure
 ## Run the project